magg77/MoviesHD/readme.md

 3️⃣ Dependency Injection
 - Hilt is used for dependency injection, which makes the code easier to scale.

+4️⃣ Api
+-For the development of this test, the TMDb movie API was used.
+It is ideal for technical testing on Android due to its free API, real data and clear documentation, allowing the evaluation of REST consumption, UI management and architecture.

 ![Test Image 1](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)